Abhishikaf/Inner_Emerging_Markets_Analyzer/README.md

 ![Hypotheses testing](images/streamlit_11.png)<br>

-The other Hypotheses that we tested was that:<br>
+The other Hypotheses that we tested were:<br>
     -Jobs with more work from home opportunity would have not taken as much of a hit in 2020<br>
     -Jobs like transportation would have taken a bigger hit.<br>